downlinko/downlinko.github.io/_posts/development/eclipse/2018-07-21-download-install-eclipse-mars-windows.md

 Check following post if you are looking to download and install [Eclipse Neon]({{ site.url }}/download-install-eclipse-neon-windows.html) or [Eclipse Photon]({{ site.url }}/download-install-eclipse-photon-windows.html).
 {: .notice--primary}

+## What is Eclipse?

+[Eclipse](https://en.wikipedia.org/wiki/Eclipse_(software)){:target="_blank"} is an integrated development environment (IDE).
+Its primary use is for developing Java applications.
+But other programming languages are also supported.

+The initial Eclipse codebase originated from [IBM VisualAge](https://en.wikipedia.org/wiki/IBM_VisualAge){:target="_blank"}.
+Today it is free and open-source software maintained by the Eclipse Foundation.

 ## Step #1: Prerequisites